Town Hall

 Town of Sharon Bulletin Board

-As always, please text or call 715-321-6201 before or after these hours.
-I am available 24/7 via cell phone.
-If we are not in the office any you have something to drop off , please use the black drop box by the front door.
+Please text or call me at 715-321-6201 before or after these hours.
+You can also send me an email at clerk@townofsharon.wi.gov.
+I am always happy to help and am available for questions.
+If we are not in the office and you have something to drop off, please use the black drop box by the front door.

 Thank you!